-Please know that while I may not answer your specific comment in a timely fashion (I work full-time and am married!), that I still encourage you to share.
+Please know that while I don’t answer comments here anymore, that I still encourage you to share.
 Someone may read your comment and relate to you.
 It may create the healing that they need.

 I am honored that this little corner on the internet has been able to provide some healing for you.
-And I’m sorry if I’m unable to answer your specific question.
+And I’m sorry that I am no longer able to answer any comments here.
 My first piece of advice is to read all the comments written back and forth before yours — you may find the answer you need in there.